saucelabs/sauce-docs/docs/testrunner-toolkit/installation.md

 ## Associating Your Sauce Labs Account

 Your Sauce Labs `username` and `accessKey` are required to post your test results to the Sauce Labs platform.
-These values are available in the [User Settings](https://app.saucelabs.com/user-settings) page in the Sauce Labs app.
+These values are available on the [User Settings](https://app.saucelabs.com/user-settings) page.

 You can associate your Sauce Labs account with `saucectl` either by creating environment variables or by generating a `credentials.yml` file.